 • present the accounts to Parliament;

-• approve other large transactions undertaken for the good of the estate under s7 of the 1982 Act.
+• approve other transactions undertaken for the good of the estate under s7 of the 1982 Act.

 Accounts

-6. The Treasury sets an Accounts Direction reproduced within the Duchy accounts determining the form and content of the Duchy’s accounts.
+5. The Treasury sets an Accounts Direction reproduced within the Duchy accounts determining the form and content of the Duchy’s accounts.
 It is updated from time to time, in consultation with the Duchy, to ensure that current good practice and accounting standards are followed.

 Financial oversight

-8. The Duchy’s Finance Director and the Treasury Officer of Accounts hold quarterly meetings, with additional meetings arranged as business requires.
+8. The Duchy’s Finance Director and the Treasury Officer of Accounts hold bi-monthly meetings, with additional meetings arranged as business requires.
 These meetings discuss any foreseeable large property transactions which may call for specific Treasury approval.
 In addition, the Duchy provides additional information for context such as information on the Duchy’s medium term strategic plan and its budget for the year ahead.
 The Treasury checks that the Duchy’s approach is financially sound and capable of maintaining the capital value of the estate for future Dukes.

-10. When assessing proposed large property transactions under s11 of the 1863 Act, the Treasury seeks evidence that the terms are commercial.
+11. When assessing proposed large property transactions under s11 of the 1863 Act, the Treasury seeks evidence that the terms are commercial.
 Helpful indicators include:

 • for sales, competition among potential purchasers and at settlement prices in line with estate agents’ guide prices;